AI Wine Sommelier

 The Design

-Expert-guided conversation flow paired with choice-based interactions for reliable MVP delivery and accuracy
+Expert-guided conversation flow for reliable MVP accuracy

 I transformed sommelier expertise into guided conversation flows with choice-based interactions.
 This approach made professional wine guidance accessible to beginners while ensuring accurate recommendations, controlled costs, and on-time delivery—all without requiring model fine-tuning